What to Do If You Get Scammed Online Shopping: Recovery, Disputes and Reporting:

 Seller email address

-Submit to the carrier (USPS, FedEx, UPS) as fraudulent — carriers cooperate with law enforcement investigations
+Submit to the carrier, such as USPS, FedEx, or UPS, as fraudulent.
+Carriers cooperate with law enforcement investigations.

 Product listing screenshots